TCG-Math-Magic-Card/introduce/rule/Full_Rule.md

 - Activating a Legendary Card.
 According to the effect of the card, place it in the Legendary Card area and activate its effect.
 - There are only four card slots in each Legendary Card area.
 When all four slots are occupied, if you want to activate a new Legendary Card, you need to discard one of the existing Legendary Cards to the top of the discard pile before activating the new one.
 - Rainbow Legendary Cards are not bound by the Legendary Card position restrictions.

+## End of Game Scoring
+This is the last topic of this game, understanding the way of final calculation can help you make better decisions during the game.

+- The value of a lane.
+The calculation of values and operators in a lane is done in one direction, ultimately resulting in a value or function known as the value of the lane.
+-  The calculation of a private lane is done from left to right.
+-  The calculation of a public lane is done by calculating the combined VP of the assertion cards in both sides of the public lane.
+The calculation is done from the small end to the large end.
+-  If the combined VP of assertion cards in both sides of a public lane is equal, then the player going second gets to choose the calculation order.
+-   A calculation composed of the value of a lane and the assertion area is called a calculation combination
+-   Each player's victory points are determined by three calculation combinations.
+    - Private lane + public assertion area: If an assertion is incorrect, it must be dealt with.
+    - Public lane + private assertion area: If an assertion is incorrect, it must be dealt with.
+    - Private lane + private assertion area: Incorrect assertions can be ignored and only the correct ones recorded.
+-  When calculating in a lane, what to do with an empty position depends on the situation
+   -  If a value cannot be calculated, then no calculation combination judgment will be made.
+   -  Calculation is only performed when a value can be formed.
+- Each player can specify the calculation order in a lane value calculation using operator language, but they can only declare it once.
+- The responsibility for ensuring the correctness of necessary assertions falls on the opponent, and it is the player's responsibility to supervise
+-  The player is responsible for ensuring the correctness of assertions that can be ignored, and the opponent is responsible for supervising.
+- When both sides cannot prove the truth or falsehood of an assertion, the game should be judged as a draw until such time as the assertion can be proved true or false.